-Figure 4: Number of laboratory-confirmed cases of measles in Scotland by year, 1988 to end of March 2023
+Figure 4: Number of laboratory-confirmed cases of measles in Scotland by year, 1988 to end of June 2023

-There were no cases of laboratory-confirmed measles this quarter and only one case reported in 2022 which was the first case reported since 2019.
+There were no cases of laboratory-confirmed measles in the first or second quarter of the year and only one case reported in 2022 which was the first case reported since 2019.

-As shown in Figure 5, the number of cases each year has been variable, in:
+As shown in Figure 5, the number of cases each year has been variable.
+See the vaccine-preventable disease summary for the number and incidence of measles in Scotland over the last 5 years.